Skip Navigation

 Visit with Andrew Jackson.
 He was a general in he War of 1812 and defeated the British at the Battle of Orleans.
 He later became the 7th president of the United States.

-Meet William Henry Harrison.
-He was governor of the Indiana Territory.
+William Henry Harrison was governor of the Indiana Territory.
 He took several hundred American troops and camped out near Tippecanoe Creek.
 Tecumseh had a brother who was known as Prophet, and his large village was across the creek.
 Prophet and his warriors attacked the troops but were badly defeated, and their village was burned.
-In the War of 1812, William Henry Harrison was a military commander who fought at the Battle of Thames and defeated the British forces there which were heavily supplemented with Native American fighters.
-Tecumseh was killed at this battle.
-William Henry Harrison went on to become president of the United States and used his success at Tippecanoe Creek in his campaign.

-Learn about the Battle of New Orleans.
-It was an unnecessary battle.
+The Battle of New Orleans was an unnecessary battle.
 The United States and England had signed the Treaty of Ghent in Europe in December of 1814, ending the War of 1812.
 However, the news did not reach the United States in time to stop this battle which took place in January of 1815.
-Have students contrast these slow commications of the War of 1812 to the Gulf War of 1996 where communications were so prompt and the news media so informed that it caused problems for the American troops.

 President James Madison laid before Congress a detailed report, showing 6,057 instances in which the British had "impressed" American citizens.
 This was one of the major factors in the U.S. declaring war on Great Britain.
 Find out what "impressed" means in this context.